Table of Contents

 Fees for refinancing a mortgage.

-Before figuring gain or loss on a sale, exchange, or other disposition of property or figuring allowable depreciation, depletion, or amortization, you must usually make certain adjustments (increases and decreases) to the cost of the property.
+Before figuring gain or loss on a sale, exchange, or other disposition of property or figuring allowable depreciation, depletion, or amortization, you must usually make certain adjustments (increases and decreases) to the cost basis or basis other than cost (discussed later) of the property.
 The result is the adjusted basis.

 Increase the basis of any property by all items properly added to a capital account.
 Examples of items that increase basis are shown in Table 13-1.
 These include the items discussed below.